hdShang/arxiv-daily/docs/cs-CL/2025-08-11/papers/250807534v2-from-trial-and-error-to-improvement-a-systematic-analysis-of-llm-exp.md

 ---
 layout: default
-title: From Trial-and-Error to Improvement: A Systematic Analysis of LLM Exploration Mechanisms in RLVR
+title: "From Trial-and-Error to Improvement: A Systematic Analysis of LLM Exploration Mechanisms in RLVR"
 ---

 # From Trial-and-Error to Improvement: A Systematic Analysis of LLM Exploration Mechanisms in RLVR